campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 The player is forced to endure this mockery of an open-world until about <text-with-tooltip :tooltip="'My memory is hazy, so this may be the wrong chapter.
 Regardless, it takes a LONG time for the game to open up.'">Chapter 5</text-with-tooltip>, which is when the game finally lets its guard down.
 There's no more invisible walls, all of the requisite climbing skills have been learned, and levels are likely high enough to take on most overworld enemies.
 So, the game is just a slow burn, right?
 Or as anime fans like to proclaim, "bro, just complete the first few chapters, and then it gets good"?

 Well, not quite.
 The problem is that it will take most players about **40 hours** to reach chapter 5.
 At this point, most players (like me) will already be burnt out from this game's lazy quest design, which mostly consists of <text-with-tooltip :tooltip="'In other words, a quest that simply requires the player to travel to a specific point, kill a bunch of monsters, and then return to the quest-giver.
-In RPG-land, this is the defining example of lazy quest design'">fetch quests</text-with-tooltip> and "go here, talk to Bob, fight monsters, and come back"-type quests.
+In RPG-land, this is the defining example of lazy quest design'">fetch quests</text-with-tooltip> and "go here, talk to Bob, then Alice, then come back"-type quests.

-Without a doubt, most of the quests in this game are the worst of the worst in the RPG genre.
-Worse still is the fact that they don't take advantage of Xenoblade Chronicles 3's massive world, running the player through linear, uninteresting paths over and over again ad nauseam.

-So, when the game introduced me to its largest region, the Cadensia Region, I wasn't eager to explore its vast, endless sea.
+Worse still is the fact that most quests in *Xenoblade Chronicles 3* don't take advantage of its massive world, running the player through linear, uninteresting paths over and over again. *This* is why the introduction of the game's largest region, the Cadensia Region, didn't fill me with eagerness to explore its vast, endless sea.
 Instead, I was tempted to drop the game altogether.

 This brings me to my next point.